Photographic History of Table Mountain

 could be a replacement site for the

-ineffective Harqua Hala, Arizona site suffering from weather related
+ineffective Mt.
+Harquahala, Arizona site suffering from weather related

 Charles Abbot on the right, with a

-few partners eating watermellon near the top of Table Mountain in the fall of 1924.
+few partners, eating watermelon near the top of Table Mountain in the fall of 1924.
+SIA

 Abbot and partners survey the top of Table Mountain here and the next